 Based in the Newry, Mourne and Down District, Dragons in the Hills has been awarded £100,000 from The National Lottery Heritage Fund, to find out more about Northern Ireland’s own little dragons – our three native amphibians and reptiles: common frog, common lizard and smooth newt.
 Although two of these are designated Northern Ireland priority species based on reported widespread declines, little is currently known of their abundance and distribution, or how they are faring in today’s fast-changing world.
 We will aim to improve our knowledge of the conservation status of the amphibians and reptiles in the Newry, Mourne and Down district by mapping their distribution and by encouraging land managers to create and connect important habitat features, will increase the area suitable for them.

-Despite the restrictions under the COVID-19 lockdown in Northern Ireland our 'Dragons in the Hills' project officer, Josh Twining, has been busy developing a virtual outreach programme for the project based on online video conferencing.
-He has been working with local primary schools in the Ring of Gullion area of Newry, Mourne and Down District to help the children explore their natural environment through a brand new interactive programme “Nature and Biodiversity”.
+Despite the restrictions under the COVID-19 lockdown in Northern Ireland our 'Dragons in the Hills' project officers Josh Twining and Ryan Montgomery, have been busy developing a virtual outreach programme for the project based on online video conferencing.
+They have been working with local primary schools in the Ring of Gullion and Mournes AONB areas of Newry, Mourne and Down District to help the children explore their natural environment through a brand new interactive programme “Nature and Biodiversity”.
 This is a three part series aimed at children in school years P5 – P7.
 The series starts with ‘What is nature?’ and moves on to ‘Our place in nature?’ exploring the diversity of life with a special focus on animals that can be seen in the local area including mammals, amphibians and reptiles.
 The final part is on ‘Conservation: where, what, when’.
 This explores the importance of conservation and monitoring, spotlighting a few of the on-going projects in the local area, with an emphasis on Dragons in the Hills.

 Big thanks to Mabel Cheung Harris for her artworks